Les Rencontres d’Arles 2024

 MARI KATAYAMA

 Suffering from a rare disease since childhood, Mari Katayama underwent a partial imputation of her legs at the age of 9.
-This physical condition has become an artwork subject, where Katayama photographs herself as a living sculpture and depicts her personal struggles of isolation.
-Katayama believes that tracing herself helps connect with other people, and that her everyday life can also be connected with society.
-Her self-portraits are also a self-healing experience, where she openly visibilises her congenital tibial hemimelia condition by using embroidered objects and decorative prostheses.
+This physical condition has become an artwork subject, where Katayama photographs herslef as a living sculpture and depicts her personal struggles of isolation.
+Katayama believes that tracing herslef helps connects with other people, and that her everyday life can also be connected with the society.
+Her sel-portraits are also a self-healing experience, where she openly visibilises her congenital tibial hemimelia condition by using embroided objects and decorative prostheses.
 Katayama was born in 1987 in Gunma, Japan.
-Her work has been exhibited in the 58th edition of the Venice Biennale in 2019
+Her work has been exhibited in the 58th edition of the Venice Biennale in 2019.

 KAZUMA OBARA